 Electronic Commerce, Systems & Technology

-The objective of the electronic commerce, systems & technology concentration is to provide balanced coverage of both the technological and the strategic aspects of electronic business and commerce.
+The objective of the MS in Administrative Studies concentration in Electronic Commerce, Systems & Technology is to provide balanced coverage of both the technological and the strategic aspects of electronic business and commerce.
 Students explore the tremendous opportunities afforded by the Web, and develop skills in electronic business and commerce technology, electronic business strategic development, e-commerce marketing, e-commerce website functionality (including content and layout of websites and web analytics), and search engine-based marketing, as well as the role of multimedia applications.

 All students must demonstrate proficiency in mathematical skills for management by taking MET AD 510 Mathematics for Management.